 Take a Look at Refinancing

 It’s important to remember, however, that student loan refinancing isn’t right for everyone.
-If you refinance your federal loans, they will no longer be eligible for any federal repayment assistance, such as the Public Service Loan Forgiveness (PSLF) program or income-driven repayment plans.
+If you refinance your federal loans, they will no longer be eligible for any federal benefits or repayment assistance, such as the Public Service Loan Forgiveness (PSLF) program or income-driven repayment plans.

 The Takeaway

 Part-time student loans who are enrolled at least half-time, based on the definition at their school, are generally not required to make payments on their federal student loans.
-Private student loans have terms and conditions that are set by the individual lender, and may require students make payments on their loans while they are enrolled in school.
+Private student loans have terms and conditions that are set by each individual lender, and may require students make payments on their loans while they are enrolled in school.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.